Maximizing Accuracy in Surveying with Ground Control Points

 Drones have become a preferred method for aerial surveys due to how easy they make collecting geographical data and aerial photos.
 To ensure survey accuracy, ground control points (GCPs) are used.
 They are points defined on the ground with known coordinates and that are highly visible so they can be seen in the photos taken by aerial survey drones.
 After the drones take these images, software processing turns them and the geodata collected alongside them into digital elevation models, 3D models, orthomosaics, and other types of output.

 What are Ground Control Points?

-When you hire companies like CompassData to do a survey, they will create their own ground control points for the purpose of that project.
+When you hire companies like CompassData to do a survey, they will create their own ground control points for that project.
 This data is stored which means you can get CompassData GCP data from their archives of surveys done in the past or those done recently.

 Using Ground Control Points to Improve Survey Accuracy

 There are two kinds of accuracy relevant when doing drone surveys.
-Relative accuracy is how accurate different points are in relation to each other.
-Absolute accuracy is how accurate the items on the photos are relative to their position on earth.
+Relative accuracy is how accurate different points are about each other.
+Absolute accuracy is how accurate the items on the photos are relative to their position on Earth.
 If points on a survey are not well aligned with the base map used, then the absolute accuracy would be very low.
 GCPs can help improve this accuracy.